kevgo/text-runner/examples/bash.md

 </a>

-Now we can call it with our name:
+When we can call it with our name:

 <a class="tutorialRunner_consoleCommand">